artificialis-ai/Visionary-OS/README.md

 bot.run(os.environ['BOT_TOKEN'])
 ```
 This means the bot is searching for an existing environment variable with the name `BOT_TOKEN`.
 So, now you just have to create it in your environment and start the bot as you would any python program.

+# How do we keep our integrity?
+Whenever you make a contribution and the final pull request, our Management Team will check your code.
+Any harmful, dangerous, against discord ToS PR will be rejected and the user will be **removed from the organization**.